4yn/slidershim/README.md

 1. Set the device option to "Brokenithm" and apply.
 2. Allow firewall access to `slidershim.exe`
+   > For more info on setting up firewall, check out [instructions at brokenithm-kb](https://github.com/4yn/brokenithm-kb#setup)
 3. Connect a touch device to the same wifi or local network as your windows machine
    > Windows hotspot works too, but make sure to give "public" firewall access
 4. Open the web controller in your tablet device web browser.
 One of the links should work.